Organic livestock farmers, hit by rising prices, seek help

 "If a farm like ours is questioning how we're going to keep going if something doesn't change, I don't know how we think there's a future for anybody," said Corse, 40, who farms with her mother and father.

-On top of the high feed, energy and fuel costs organic farmers are facing, labor is a pressing challenge for The Corse Farm Dairy, which has a herd of about 90 and sells its milk to Organic Valley, an international milk cooperative based in LaFarge, Wisconsin.
+On top of the high feed, energy and fuel costs that organic farmers are facing, labor is a pressing challenge for the Corse Farm Dairy, which has a herd of about 90 and sells its milk to Organic Valley, an international milk cooperative based in LaFarge, Wis.
 If anyone is unable to work, the family doesn't have backup to keep the farm running.

 "We are a medical emergency away from selling our herd," she said.